HEAL/platform-documentation/docs/downloading_files.md

 Users can download data files to the workspaces by leveraging the CTDS-owned python software development kit (SDK).
 Follow instructions below.

-1. Log in to the Data Commons on [healdata.org/login](https://healdata.org/login).
-Link your accounts to FAIR repositories as described [here](#LinkingAccessTo).
+1. Log in to the Data Commons at <https://healdata.org/portal/login>.
+Link your accounts to FAIR repositories as described [here](platform_request_access.md#linking-access-to-fair-enabled-repositories).

-2. Find and select one or multiple studies of interest on the [Discovery Page](https://healdata.org/discovery).
+2. Find and select one or multiple studies of interest on the [Discovery Page](https://healdata.org/portal/discovery).
 Select "Data Availability" in the top right corner and click on “Available” to see all available studies.

 3. Select a study and click on "Open in Workspace".